Last Updated: 20/08/2018

 - Any other processing we undertake.

-You may access the information we hold about you by contacting us directly using the contact details at the bottom of this page.
+You may access the information we hold about you at any time via your profile/account or by contacting us directly using the contact details at the bottom of this page.

 Your personal data is portable, and you have the right and flexibility to move your data to another service provider if you wish.
 To do this please contact us, stating what information you would like to transport and who to.